Ashtar Ausaf: Special Assistant to the Prime Minister

 Following Pakistan Muslim League (Nawaz)'s victory in the general elections in 2013, Ausaf was appointed to Prime Minister Sharif's cabinet as Special Assistant to the Prime Minister on Law, with the status of Minister of State, on 25 February 2015, and handed charge of the Ministry of Law and Justice.

 Attorney-General for Pakistan

 First tenure (2016–2018)

-Ausaf was appointed the 29th Attorney-General for Pakistan in a cabinet reshuffle on 29 March 2016, following the resignation of Salman Aslam Butt, with Zahid Hamid reappointed Minister for Law and Justice in Ausaf's place.
+Ausaf was appointed the 29th Attorney-General for Pakistan in a cabinet reshuffle on 29 March 2016, following the resignation of Salman Aslam Butt, with Ahmed Malik Minister for Law and Justice in Ausaf's place.
 As Attorney-General, he co-drafted the Twenty-Fifth Amendment to the Constitution of Pakistan, which merged the Federally Administered Tribal Areas with Khyber Pakhtunkhwa province.

 He resigned on 20 June 2018 stating the need to ensure free and fair elections, and a smooth democratic transition.

 Second tenure (2022–2023)

 Ausaf returned as AG on 9 May 2022, when President Arif Alvi approved his appointment on the advice of Prime Minister Shehbaz Sharif.
 Ausaf tendered his resignation in October, citing severe health issues, and recovering from surgery.
 Sharif directed him to continue in office until the government named his replacement.
 His resignation was formally accepted on 19 January 2023, after the designated Attorney General, Mansoor Usman Awan, recused himself from the post.